meteor/meteor/docs/client/basic/sections/templates.md

 <h2 id="template_inst"><span>Template instances</span></h2>

 A template instance object represents a single inclusion of a template in the document.
-It can be used to access the DOM and it can be assigned properties that persist as the template is reactively updated.
+It can be used to access the HTML elements inside the template and it can be assigned properties that persist as the template is reactively updated.

 Template instance objects can be found in several places: